kengz/openai_lab/source/includes/_ALGORITHMS.md

 Sarsa is typically an on policy algorithm.
 However, if a different policy is used to evaluate the target than the one used to explore, it becomes and off-policy algorithm.
 With this set up, Q-Learning can be understood as a specific instance of Off Policy Expected Sarsa, when the policy used to evaluate the target is the greedy policy.

+In off policy expected sarsa, actions are selected under the exploration policy, (annealling epsilon greedy for example).
+Then the value of next state and action pair is calculated as the expected Q value under the target policy, for example epsilon greedy with some fixed value for epsilon.

-`Q` update and translation to neural network update: Same as `DQN` with fixed epsilon.
+`Q` update and translation to neural network update: Same as `ExpectedSarsa` with fixed epsilon.

 Agents: